Ryanair forecasts record annual loss as COVID-19 'wreaks havoc'

-DUBLIN, Feb 1 (Reuters) - Ryanair said on Monday it may lose close to 1 billion euros ($1.21 billion) in its current financial year, by far its worst ever performance, but Europe’s largest low-cost carrier said the crisis would create significant growth opportunities.
+DUBLIN (Reuters) - Ryanair expects to lose close to 1 billion euros ($1.2 billion) in its current financial year, by far its worst ever performance, but Europe’s largest low-cost carrier on Monday said it remains cash rich and expects a “reasonable summer”.

-The Irish airline said it expects to post a loss of between 850 and 950 million euros in its current financial year, which ends on March 31, around 5 times larger than its previous record annual loss posted in 2009.
+The Irish airline forecast a loss of between 850 and 950 million euros in its current financial year, which ends on March 31, around 5 times larger than its previous record annual loss posted in 2009.

-“COVID-19 continues to wreak havoc across the industry,” the airline said in a statement.
+“COVID-19 continues to wreak havoc across the industry,” Chief Executive Michael O’Leary said in a statement.
 “FY21 will continue to be the most challenging year in Ryanair’s 35 year history.”

-That compares with a loss of 300 million euro forecast in a company poll of analysts.
+But he said he expected the recovery to accelerate between July and September, the second quarter of the airline’s financial year, before returning to 70% and 90% of normal levels between October and March.

+“We are hopeful that moving into peak summer, we’re going to see the lockdowns relaxing ... and there is huge pent-up demand out there.
+I think it could be a reasonable summer,” Chief Financial Officer Neil Sorahan said.

-Ryanair posted a fall of 82% in revenue in the final three months of 2020, compared with falls of 88% at rival easyJet and 77% at Wizz, which both reported results last week.
+Ryanair’s 82% fall in revenue in the quarter compared with falls of 88% at rival easyJet and 77% at Wizz, which both reported results last week.

 Ryanair is widely seen as one of the best-placed airlines in the world to weather the COVID-19 crisis due to its large cash balance and lack of long-haul and business-class.